 With the case removed, the cable routing paths and terminal blocks for the load cell cable and the serial communications cables can be easily located.
 See Figure 3.

 2.4 MAKING POWER CONNECTIONS

-The IQplus 310A is available as an AC- or DC-powered unit.
-Use the applicable section for instructions on making power connections.
-Note that with either option there is no on/off power switch; the unit powers up when it is connected to the applicable power source.
+The IQplus 310A is an AC-powered unit.
+Note that there is no on/off power switch; the unit powers up when it is connected to the power source.